 - Check-in with yourself: Ask your questions, such as “Do I feel comfortable in this bra?”, “Am I feeling happy, excited, sad, or upset about my boob size?” and “Who can I talk to about boobs?
 Do I feel comfortable reaching out to them for support?”

-I hope Sam and I were able to answer some of your questions and clarify myths about puberty.
+I hope I was able to answer some of your questions and clarify myths about puberty.
 Puberty is awkward at times, but it does not have to be shameful or scary.
 Puberty journeys look different for everyone.
 So when you notice your inner critic trying to get you to compare your journey to others, practice self-compassion, and remind yourself this is your journey and you do not have control over what genetics has in store for you.